yggdrasilradio/rpilights/README.md

 The format of the map.txt file is very fussy; it can't have comments in it, blank lines at the beginning, the spacing has to be exactly like the examples, etc.

+The map.txt file that is included works for a 8x32 display.

 ### rpilights command

 The "rpilights" command by itself with no further arguments should give a list of possible commands: